qingkaikong/blog/45_support_vector_machine_part2_sklearn/README.md

 ![png](https://raw.githubusercontent.com/qingkaikong/blog/master/45_support_vector_machine_part2_sklearn/SVM_example_classification_files/SVM_example_classification_18_0.png)

 Haha, after we used the 'rbf' kernel, it seems the SVM can classify them much better.
 The 'rbf' kernel based SVM looks much flexible, but it also more prone to [overfit](https://en.wikipedia.org/wiki/Overfitting) the data.
-Therefore, to better use it, you need understand two important parameters: C and gamma, let's have a closer look of them.
+Therefore, to better use it, you need understand two important parameters: C and gamma, let's have a closer look at them.

 ## C and gamma in SVM